Learn-Write-Repeat/java/Week-1/Non-Primitive Datatypes/Non-Primitive Datatypes.md

 `School sc = new School();`

 ## Types of Non-primitive Data types
-### There are five types of non-primitive data types in Java.
+### There are four types of non-primitive data types in Java.
 They are as follows:
 1. **Class and objects**: Every class is data type and it is also considered as user-defined data types.
 This is because a user                           creates a class.

 2. **String**: A string represents a sequence of characters like India, ABC123, etc. The simplest way to create a string object                is by storing sequence of characters into string type variable like this: